SampleEnvironment/SECoP/protocol/issues/065 handling of coupled modules.rst

    The recommended mechanism is, that a module takes over control by sending a target change or a ``go`` command.
-Before receiving the reply, the ``controlled_by`` parameter of the follower module is set to the controlling leader module, or to ``self``, if the target of the follower modules target itself is set.
+Before receiving the reply, the ``controlled_by`` parameter of the follower module is set to the controlling leader module, or to ``self``, if the target of the follower modules itself is set.
    In case a module may have several follower modules, additional parameters may be needed for switching on and off control of individual followers.